-Brianna Payne is currently working part-time along side Ms. Cripps in preparation to become the full-time Movement/Games teacher for the Fall.
+Brianna Payne is the full-time Movement/Games teacher for the 2013-14 school year, after working part-time as the Movement Teacher last year.
 Having been an Extended Care teacher for the Grades, she brings much experience and knowledge to her new role.
-A former Crisis Center Counselor, Ms. Payne is unflappable and resourceful!
+A former Crisis Center Counselor, Ms. Payne is unflappable and resourceful.
 She enjoys being a foodie and spending time on the farm.

-Carole Bennighoff graduated from Birmingham Southern College with a BA in music.
+Carole Bennighof graduated from Birmingham Southern College with a BA in music.
 Ms. Carole has taught piano for 20 years.
-A kindergarten teacher at AWS since 2006, Ms. Bennighof also teaches Music to the fourth graders.
+A kindergarten teacher at AWS since 2006, Ms. Bennighof also teaches Music to 1st through 5th grade classes.

 Sarah Gurganus has a degree in Music Education from the University of Montevallo with a concentration in vocal and choral music.
 She taught music at Calera and Shelby Elementary Schools.
 Sarah has been a lifelong musician, performing in many bluegrass bands, including the Colorado band Acoustic Ranch Party.
 She has also performed in other genres such as opera and jazz.
 She is the director of the Middle School Choral Group as well as the Handwork Teacher at Alabama Waldorf School.